When you get almost everything you want, you sometimes forget about the little niceties you failed to win. Other times, it’s all you can think about.

 I’m supposed to act like both sides are the same.

 Whatever the “sides” may be.
 Democrats, Republicans.
 Mother, father.
 Non mainstream (polyamorous/transgender/POC/etc.), mainstream.

 I’m supposed to say, “Yeah, everyone’s equally at fault.”
 When one side says, “Let’s ease your student loan debt,” while the other says, “We will lower your gas prices, if you let us restrict abortion rights.”
 (Fuck you, you don’t get to turn children into baby incubators at ten years old and then give their parents a few bucks off things they need to live.
 That’s a fucking toxic trade.)

 What am I supposed to do now?

-Do I smile as if nothing bad happened?
-Do I pretend she’s acting in good faith?
-I don’t really know what I’m going to do tomorrow, or the day after.
+Do I smile as if nothing she did before today means anything?
+I think I have to, but I’m not sure.
 I do know I need to stop worrying about it.

 I don’t have it all, but I cannot spend my time dwelling on that.

 On what was lost.
 On what will never be.
 We did our best.
-It’s over now.
+For now, the fight is done.

 Life is too short to not be grateful for what you’ve got.